Introduction to Git and GitHub

 2.2 - What is a repository?

-Within GitHub, the code is divided by section, for example, an app to upload images, an app to write posts, etc. Each of these applications is inside a repository, and of course a repository can have more than one application.
+On GitHub, our code is divided into sections, for example, an app to upload images, an app to write posts, etc. Each of these applications is in a repository, although of course a repository may contain more than one app.

-Repositories are usually divided internally by business logic.
+Repositories are usually organized internally by business logic.

 2.3 - Create a repository

-To create a repository, you just have to click the green button and you'll start working with it.
+To create a repository, you just need to click the green button and you'll be ready to start working with it.

 crear cuenta repositorio